Staying Healthy and Reducing Transmission

 Risk Reduction is Necessary During the Acute Stage When HIV is Highly Transmissible

-Stigma Can Make Efforts to Reduce Transmission Difficult for Women
+Stigma and Gender Norms Can Make Efforts to Reduce Transmission Difficult for Women and Men

-HIV-related stigma contributes to repercussions on relationship stability, affecting the couples' sexual relationship.
-Some serodiscordant couples identify fear of transmission as a primary concern in their relationships or fear the impact that disclosure will have on the HIV-negative partner (Talley and Bettencourt, 2010; Chen et al., 2011; Kelley et al., 2011).
-A study in South Africa found that among 413 HIV-positive men and 641 HIV-positive women, stigma and discrimination was associated with non-disclosure and that non-disclosure was associated with HIV transmission risk behaviors (Simbayi et al., 2007).
+"My baby's father said that if he...(got) HIV, I would be the one to blame...he would kill me." --Women living with HIV who did not disclose her serostatus to her sexual partner (Groves et al., 2012: 802) Some serodiscordant couples identify fear of transmission as a primary concern in their relationships or fear the impact that disclosure will have on the HIV-negative partner (Ananworanich, 2014; Talley and Bettencourt, 2010; Chen et al., 2011; Kelley et al., 2011).
+Women particularly fear the reaction of male partners if they access ART and they sometimes hide their status and even their ART medication (Machera, 2009).
+A study in South Africa found that among 413 men living with HIV and 641 women living with HIV, stigma and discrimination was associated with non-disclosure and that non-disclosure was associated with HIV transmission risk behaviors (Simbayi et al., 2007).

 The Relationship Between HIV and Other STIs is Complicated

-Acquiring STIs can accelerate HIV disease progression (White et al., 2006 cited in Brown and DiClemente, 2011) and increase the risks of HIV transmission (Ward and Ronn, 2010 cited in Brown and DiClemente, 2011).
-According to Brown et al., "infectiousness is high in HIV-infected individuals with a concurrent STI" (Brown et al., 2011a: 441).
-STIs in those who are HIV-positive may be associated with a faster progression to death.
-A study between 2001 and 2009 with 303 HIV-positive women with 1,408 person-years in Uganda and Zimbabwe found that STI symptoms were associated with faster disease progression (Morrison et al., 2011).
-Women who are HIV-positive also have increased risks for certain STIs, such as genital ulcer disease, even after initiation of antiretroviral therapy; one study found an increased risk of Trichomonas vaginalis (Mavedzenge et al., 2010b).
-A study in Taiwan of 123 HIV-positive patients found repeated infection with STIs since HIV diagnosis (Lee et al., 2010).
+STIs in people living with HIV may be associated with a faster progression to death.
+A study between 2001 and 2009 with 303 women living with HIV with 1,408 person-years in Uganda and Zimbabwe found that STI symptoms were associated with faster disease progression (Morrison et al., 2011).
+Women living with HIV also have increased risks for certain STIs, such as genital ulcer disease, even after initiation of antiretroviral therapy; one study found an increased risk of Trichomonas vaginalis (Mavedzenge et al., 2010).

-Conversely, HIV treatment can also benefit certain STI outcomes.
-A study found that HIV-positive patients on ARVs with syphilis are less likely to have neurosyphilis and respond better to neurosyphilis treatment (Marra et al., 2012).
-Among entirely or predominantly ART nave adults, a systemic review found that treating STIs reduced HIV viral load (Modjarrad and Vermund, 2010).
-Questions have been raised about whether herpes simplex-2 infection, in particular, enables HIV transmission, though recent observational data found no association between HIV transmission with HSV-2.
-Clinical trials "found no effect of HSV-2 suppression on HIV acquisition and HIV transmission in HIV discordant couples.
-The biological basis of the relationship between HSV-2 infection and risk of HIV acquisition/transmission requires further study" (Biraro et al., 2012: 1).
+Conversely, HIV treatment can benefit certain STI outcomes.
+A study found that people on ARVs with syphilis are less likely to have neurosyphilis and respond better to neurosyphilis treatment (Marra et al., 2012).
+Among entirely or predominantly ART-nave adults, a systematic review found that treating STIs reduced HIV viral load (Modjarrad and Vermund, 2010).
+Questions have been raised about whether Herpes Simplex-2 infection, in particular, enables HIV transmission, though recent observational data found no association between HIV transmission with HSV-2.
+Clinical trials found no effect of HSV-2 suppression on HIV acquisition and HIV transmission in HIV discordant couples (Celum et al., 2010).

 Randomized evaluations of different behavioral intervention models, including clinician-initiated communication are needed (Bunnell et al., 2006b).
-"When discussions of ongoing STD-related risk behavior do occur, they are infrequent and often initiated at the patients request.
-At best, the lack of these discussions in HIV-related care settings is unfortunate; at worst, it indirectly contributes to escalating rates of STDs among HIV-infected persons and of new HIV acquisition among others at risk" (Hall and Marrazzo, 2007: 518.)
+"When discussions of ongoing STD-related risk behavior do occur, they are infrequent and often initiated at the patient's request.
+At best, the lack of these discussions in HIV-related care settings is unfortunate; at worst, it indirectly contributes to escalating rates of STIs among [people living with HIV] and of new HIV acquisition among others at risk" (Hall and Marrazzo, 2007: 518).

 Treatment Can be a Successful Prevention Strategy to Reduce Transmission